Sybit-Education/airtable.java/README.md

       }
   }
 ```
 For each column we give the Java class an attribute with the column name (Be careful!
-See more about naming in the [Section 'Annotations'](#annotations))
+See more about naming in the Section [Annotations](#annotations))
 and add Getters and Setters for each attribute.
 The attribute types can be either primitive Java types like `String` and `Float` for Text and Numbers,
 `String Array` for references on other Tables or `Attachment` for attached photos and files.